 St Michael’s is fully accessible for students and staff.
 We are fully committed to making sure that wherever possible the school is accessible to all students whether their needs are long or short term.
 Parents and carers are welcome to visit the school.

-We regularly adapt the curriculum and the learning environment to ensure they are suitable for pupils with SEN. We are committed to removing barriers to learning wherever possible.
+We regularly adapt the curriculum and the learning environment to ensure they are suitable for pupils with SEND.
+We are committed to removing barriers to learning wherever possible.

 How will St Michael’s allocate resources to ensure my child’s need is met?

-All pupils on our SEN Register will be allocated some individual time with either our SEN Higher Level Teaching Assistant or another Teaching Assistant in school to work on their targets.
-This will be overseen by the SENCo.
+All pupils on our SEND Register will be allocated some individual or group time with either our SEND Higher Level Teaching Assistant or another Teaching Assistant in school to work on their targets.
+This will be overseen by the SENDCo.
 This time will be determined by the need of the child and will be arranged together with the Class Teacher.
 Where necessary and appropriate, extra resources may be purchased by school to support your child.